alvinng4/Gravity-Simulator/README.md

 | solar_system_plus | solar_system with the inclusion of Pluto, Ceres, and Vesta  |
 | custom | Customize your own system |

+> [!TIP]\
-*Pyth-3-body is a highly chaotic orbit with close encounters, which is useful to test the accuracy of a integrator.
-Fixed step size integrators usually do not have enough accuracy.
+> Pyth-3-body is a highly chaotic orbit with close encounters, which is useful to test the difference between fixed and variable step size integrators.

 ### Customizing system
 If you want to setup your own system, choose the "custom" option.